 This is the regulator of work-based pension schemes.
-TPR has powers to protect members of workbased pension schemes and a wide range of powers to help put matters right, where needed.
-In extreme cases, the regulator can fine trustees or employers, and remove trustees from a scheme.
+TPR has powers to protect members of workbased pension schemes and to help put matters right, where needed.
+In extreme cases, the regulator is able to fine trustees or employers and remove trustees from a scheme.
 If you have a concern about your workplace pension you can contact them:

-By telephone: 0345 600 7060 Website: www.thepensionsregulator.gov.uk
+In writing: Customer Support, Telecom House, 125-135 Preston Road, Brighton, BNI 6AF By telephone: 0345 600 0707 Website: www.thepensionsregulator.gov.uk